 Intimidate.
 Use this skill to get a bully to back down, to frighten an opponent, or make a prisoner give you the information you want.
 Intimidation includes, but is not limited to, verbal threats and body language.
 If you threaten a target you can not only collect information but during combat an intimidated opponent has impediment.

 Persuasion.
 When attempting to influence someone or a group of people with tact, social graces, or good nature, the ARC might ask you to make a personality (persuasion) check.
 Typically, you use persuasion when acting in good faith, to foster friendships, make cordial requests, or exhibit proper etiquette.
 Examples of persuading others include convincing a chamberlain to let your party see the king, to negotiate peace between feuding Arcosians, or inspiring a crowd of townsfolk.
+If you have skill proficiency in Persuasion, increase your Morale saving throws by one (+1) for each rank achieved.

 Performance.
 Your personality (performance) check determines how well you can delight an audience with music, dance, acting, storytelling, or some other form of theater.
 Performance is a default skill or encompassing skill.
 Players can have performance (dance) or performance (sing).
 Performance can be selected as a skill proficiency more than once with each time being for a different type of entertainment.